sevenc-nanashi/utaformatix-ts/README.md

-# Utaformatix3 for TypeScript
+# utaformatix-ts / Unofficial Utaformatix3 wrapper for TypeScript

 [![JSR](https://jsr.io/badges/@sevenc-nanashi/utaformatix-ts)](https://jsr.io/@sevenc-nanashi/utaformatix-ts)

+utaformatix-ts is an unofficial UtaFormatix3 wrapper for TypeScript.
-UtaFormatix is an library for parsing, generating, and converting project files among singing voice synthesizer softwares.
+This library can parse, generate, and convert project files among singing voice synthesizer softwares.

+## Requirements

+This library requires one of the following environments:

+- Deno
+- Node.js 20.0.0 or later
+- Bun
+- Browser environment

 ## Installation